wondie-gon/convert-ethiopian-calendar/README.md

 ## Description

-The Ethiopian-Gregorian Date Converter is a single page HTML page helps one to convert calendar from Gregorian to Ethiopian, or viceversa.
+The Ethiopian-Gregorian Date Converter is a single page HTML page helps one to convert calendar from Gregorian to Ethiopian, or vice versa.
 I created this for my own personal use, and wanted to share it.

 **Here is what it does**: